About the journal POLITOLOGICKÁ REVUE (Czech Political Science Review)

 Peer review process:

 Manuscripts are being accepted continuously.
-Publication of any submitted text (apart from reports, reviews and special informative columns) depends on the results of double-blind peer review process.
+Publication of any submitted text (apart from reports, reviews and special informative columns) depends on the results of the double-blind peer review process.
 Reviewers cannot be neither co-authors of submitted text nor in any other conflict of interests (members of similar institution as any of the authors etc.).
 At least two independent positive reviews are needed for acceptance for publication.

-In the final version of their texts, all authors must take into consideration main objections mentioned in the reviews.
+In the final version of their texts, all authors must take into consideration the main objections mentioned in the reviews.
 The editorial board reserves the right to deny publication of any contribution that would either not reflect reviewers’ recommendations or the author(s) will not be able to present relevant arguments why (s)he/they could not meet the requirements of evaluations.

 The journal Politologická revue (Czech Political Science Review) undertakes to abide by the highest standards of publication ethics and it will make every effort to prevent unfair practices, authorship infringement and plagiarism (incl. autoplagiarism).
 All authors pledge that their texts are original and further they confirm that all thoughts and words of others, used in submitted contributions, have been properly quoted or cited.
 Every text must be in accordance with copyright and ethical rules of scientific work.

-Publication in the journal is always conditioned by at least two objective, independent and double-blind reviews that should prevent any type of conflict of interests when judging the quality of the contribution.
+Publication in the journal is always conditioned by at least two objectives, independent and double-blind reviews that should prevent any type of conflict of interests when judging the quality of the contribution.
 Any breach of above-mentioned rules should be announced to editor-in-chief who is ready to solve it immediately.

 Instructions for authors: